Yousign/SFDC-Toolbox/README.md

 > Anything that can go wrong will go wrong.
 > *Murphy's Law*

-Although it should not happen and however strongly we hope it will not, we have to face it, errors can happen.
-And as most of the webhook management the work is done asynchronously for permfomance and security reasons we need to log those error to be aware of them.
+Although it should not happen (and we hope it will not), we have to face it: errors can happen.
+As most of the webhook management's work is done asynchronously for permfomance and security reasons, we need to log those errors to be aware of them.

-We did not want to overcharge your organizations with duplicates custom object and you might already have a Logging Custom Object so we did not included our own `Log__c` SObject here.
-But some functionalities are ready to trigger a log creation if an error happen!
+We do not want to overcharge your organization by adding a `Log__c` SObject you might already have.
+As such we do not include our own `Log__c` SObject here.
+However some functionalities are ready to trigger a log creation if an error happens.

-So please plug the following methods to your own loggin object or create a new `Log__c` one for the occasion.
-The methods `toErrorLog`, `insertExceptionsAsLogs` and `insertLogsFuture` can all be found in the `YS_Utils` Apex class and can be rapidly customized.
+Hence, feel free to plug the following methods to your own logging object or create a new `Log__c` one for the occasion.
+The methods `toErrorLog`, `insertExceptionsAsLogs` and `insertLogsFuture` can all be found in the `YS_Utils` Apex Class and can be rapidly customized.

 > [!Tip]
-> For our usage we created the following fields `Type__c`, `Source__c`, `ErrorMessage__c` and `ErrorDetails__c` on our `Log__c` SObject.
+> E.g. We created the fields `Type__c`, `Source__c`, `ErrorMessage__c` and `ErrorDetails__c` on our `Log__c` SObject.

 ### Code Samples